Capabilities

 Return restricted endpoints

-Any endpoints that do not support the iSHARE's Identification, Authentication, and Authorization (IAA) methods and are not intended for use by iSHARE roles should not be included in the capabilities endpoint response.
+Any endpoints that do not support the iSHARE's Identification, Authentication, and Authorisation (IAA) methods and are not intended for use by iSHARE roles should not be included in the capabilities endpoint response.
 This is because when a participant sees an endpoint in the capabilities response, they will assume it is iSHARE-compliant and supports iSHARE’s IAA mechanisms.
-However, if a party has other endpoints that rely on different authorization methods and are not aligned with iSHARE, those should be excluded from the response to prevent misunderstandings.
+However, if a party has other endpoints that rely on different authorisation methods and are not aligned with iSHARE, those should be excluded from the response to prevent misunderstandings.

 Response Model